Ken Kleinman, Nicholas J. Horton

 by Chapman and Hall/CRC

-An All-in-One Resource for Using SAS and R to Carry out Common Tasks
+An Up-to-Date, All-in-One Resource for Using SAS and R to Perform Frequent Tasks

-SAS and R: Data Management, Statistical Analysis, and Graphics presents an easy way to learn how to perform an analytical task in both SAS and R, without having to navigate through the extensive, idiosyncratic, and sometimes unwieldy software documentation.
-The book covers many common tasks, such as data management, descriptive summaries, inferential procedures, regression analysis, and the creation of graphics, along with more complex applications.
+The first edition of this popular guide provided a path between SAS and R using an easy-to-understand, dictionary-like approach.
+Retaining the same accessible format, SAS and R: Data Management, Statistical Analysis, and Graphics, Second Edition explains how to easily perform an analytical task in both SAS and R, without having to navigate through the extensive, idiosyncratic, and sometimes unwieldy software documentation.
+The book covers many common tasks, such as data management, descriptive summaries, inferential procedures, regression analysis, and graphics, along with more complex applications.

-Through the extensive indexing, cross-referencing, and worked examples in this text, users can directly find and implement the material they need.
-The book enables easier mobility between the two systems: SAS users can look up tasks in the SAS index and then find the associated R code while R users can benefit from the R index in a similar manner.
-Demonstrating the code in action and facilitating exploration, the authors present extensive example analyses that employ a single data set from the HELP study.
-They offer the data sets and code for download on the book’s website.
+Through the extensive indexing and cross-referencing, users can directly find and implement the material they need.
+SAS users can look up tasks in the SAS index and then find the associated R code while R users can benefit from the R index in a similar manner.
+Numerous example analyses demonstrate the code in action and facilitate further exploration.
+The datasets and code are available for download on the book’s website.

 Structure and Meta-Data